pat-alt/ECCCo.jl/dev/rebuttal/6zGr.md

   - Concerning plausibility, larger perturbations are typically necessary to move counterfactuals not simply across the decision boundary, but into dense areas of the target domain.
 Thus, REVISE, for example, is also often associated with larger perturbations.
 - This tradeoff can be governed through penalty strengths: if closeness is a high priority, simply increase the relative size of $\lambda_1$ in Equation (5).

-We are happy to highlight this tradeoff in section 7.
+We will highlight this tradeoff in section 7.

 #### Datasets